PlanckItDev/planck-it/README.md

 Every Action will cause a Reaction!

 Aim is to process Actions when they occure and trigger Reactions when the occure!

+## Contribution

+If you could reduce Manual Actions or Required Ressources:
+- Create a Merge-/Pull-Request with your proposal
+- Thats it